top of page

 We're tracking through the meat of our journey now, even though in some ways it still feels like we've only just begun.

-We're celebrating good stories, and we are deliberately broad with the way we phrase that because – among its obvious interpretations – good is undeniably subjective.
-Our "good" compass guides us in the direction of genuine improvement: "good" is less of a toll on the environment, "good" is less discrimination, "good" is better services for those socially disadvantaged, "good" is a company consciously using more expensive materials because they have less of a negative impact, or maybe more of a positive one.
-"Good" is about growth and it's about change.
+We're celebrating good stories, and we are deliberately broad with the way we phrase that because, among its obvious interpretations, good is undeniably subjective.
+Our good compass guides us in the direction of genuine improvement: good is less of a toll on the environment, good is less discrimination, good is better services for those socially disadvantaged, and good is a company consciously using more expensive materials because they have less of a negative impact, or maybe more of a positive one.
+For us, good is about growth, and it's about change.

 We want to share the stories about brands that do well by doing good.

-As soon as we started looking for stories worthy of celebration, the richer and deeper the community we discovered, and although we've described many "wants" so far, we assure you that we don't just "want" to create positive change, we set out to do it.
+As soon as we started looking for stories worthy of celebration, the richer and deeper the community we discovered, and the more creative and innovative the solutions that people were working on.
+And although we've described many "wants" so far, we assure you that we don't just "want" to do better; we set out to do it, and it's what drives Jungle House forward each day.

 The founders of Jungle House, Tom Gilligan and Wendy Lee.